-Potential Payments Upon Termination or Change-in-Control
+Potential Payments upon Termination or Change-in-Control

 As discussed above, we had an employment agreement with Mr. Akin (which is in the process of being replaced) and have an employment agreement with Mr. Boston and a severance agreement with Mr. Benedetti.
-As described below, these agreements provide our executive officers with, among other things, base salary, bonus and certain payments at, following and/or in connection with certain terminations of employment or a change in control of the Company.
+As described below, these agreements provide our executive officers with, among other things, base salary, bonus and certain payments at, following and/or in connection with certain terminations of employment including in connection with a change in control of the Company.
 As used below, the terms "cause," "change in control," and "good reason" have the respective meanings set forth in the applicable employment or severance agreement.
+In addition, each of Messrs.
+Akin, Boston and Benedetti are parties to restricted stock agreements that provide for accelerated vesting of their restricted shares under certain circumstances.